Summer Love (1958 film)

-Summer Love is a 1958 black-and-white American musical comedy film directed by Charles F. Haas, written by William Raynor and Herbert H. Margolis, and starred John Saxon, Jill St. John, Judi Meredith, and Molly Bee.
+Summer Love is a 1958 black-and-white American musical comedy film directed by Charles F. Haas, written by William Raynor and Herbert H. Margolis, starring John Saxon, Jill St. John, Judi Meredith, and Molly Bee.
 It was double billed with The Big Beat and is a sequel to the 1956 film Rock, Pretty Baby.

 Plot

-Jimmy Daley and his bandmates, Mike and Ox, land a performing date in Lake Tahoe, California.
+Jimmy Daley and his bandmates, Mike and Ox, land a performing date at Lake Tahoe, California.
 His father, a doctor, gives his approval, although he is concerned about Jimmy neglecting his education for music.
 Joan Wright, his girlfriend, is sorry to see Jimmy leave, but he gives her a bus ticket and invites her to come visit.

 To their surprise, Jimmy and Mike discover that Ox has booked the band at a summer camp where the musicians are also expected to work.
 The band is joined on stage by Alice, a very good singer, while Mike cheers up even more at the sight of beautiful girls in the audience, in particular Erica Landis, whose many admirers accompany her.

 Jimmy's in for more surprises.
-His parents show up, on vacation, bringing along kid sister Twinkie, who's just 14 but eager to begin meeting boys.
+His parents show up, on vacation, bringing along kid sister Twinkie, who's just 14, but eager to begin meeting boys.
 Joan also arrives, in time to jealously see Erica making a play for Jimmy.
 Equally envious is Mike, who is head over heels in love with Erica.

 Ox falls for Alice, the singer.
 Twinkie gets a crush on a teenaged horse trainer.
 As for Jimmy, who has been resisting Erica's aggressive advances, he finally shows an interest in her, whereupon Erica cools off, having made another conquest.
 Jimmy and Joan patch things up, and the Daleys return home from their summer adventure.